Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 Anita Cochran "Back To You" (Warner Brothers, 1997)

-A singer, songwriter and guitarist, the Michigan-born filly hit it big with a tacky power ballad, then kind of faded from sight when her other singles failed to connect.
-This disc opens nicely enough, with the rollicking, upbeat "I Could Love A Man Like That," but swiftly slides into formulaic soft stuff, including a daddy song, and a truly heinous duet with Steve Wariner ("What If I Said," a horrible "soul" ballad which of course was a huge hit...)
+A singer, songwriter, guitarist and multi-instrumentalist, this Michigan-born filly hit it big with a tacky power ballad, then kind of faded from sight when her other singles failed to connect.
+This disc opens nicely enough, with the rollicking, upbeat "I Could Love A Man Like That," but swiftly slides into formulaic soft stuff, including a daddy song, and a truly heinous duet with Steve Wariner ("What If I Said," a horrible "soul" ballad which of course was a huge #1 hit...)
 The hit-the-high-note caterwauling on that song alone should be enough to chase you away, but the rest of the album is pretty overcooked as well...
 I like Cochran's voice, and her guitar picking is impressive (she plays lead on the whole album...) but the gooey production style is a drag.
 There are a couple of tunes she wrote on here that are worth mentioning: the uptempo rave-up of "Girls Like Fast Cars" is kind of fun, in a gimmicky gal-power kinda way, and the acoustic "Back To You" evokes memories of Rosanne Cash.
 So it's not a total loss, I guess...
 Three "okay" songs on one's debut album ain't a bad ratio, though for the most part this album doesn't do much for me.

 Anita Cochran "Anita" (Warner Brothers, 2000)